-While family can often provide this, it’s not always possible or desirable for them to do so.
-Live-in carers can step in, giving families confidence that their loved-one’s needs are being met, leaving them free to focus on emotional support.
+While family can often provide live-in care, it’s not always possible or desirable for them to do so.
+Taking on the full time care of a loved one can mean pushing your own responsibilities to one side, and it can commonly cause burn out.
+This can result in high levels of stress for the caregiver, and therefore a reduced standard of care provided, Live-in carers can step in, giving families confidence that their loved-one’s needs are being met, leaving them free to focus on emotional support.

 Good quality of life

 Live-in carers help people continue to live as fully and freely as possible, even during significant illness or after disability.
-At a time when they may be dealing with great change and new limits in what they can do, live-in care can provide the much needed continuity.
+At a time when they may be dealing with great change and new limits on what they can do, live-in care can provide the much-needed continuity.

 Live-in carers are professionals, but they can become close companions to those they care for.
 Many people report feeling that their live-in carer has become a friend or a part of the family.
 For those who live alone, a live-in carer can be a vital form of social contact.

 What are the health Benefits of Live-in Care?

 Live-in care is linked to higher quality of life and increased longevity.
 Studies have shown a decrease in falls and fractures in comparison to a residential home sample.

 Another benefit of live-in care, or other domiciliary care, is that you or your loved one can keep the same GP.
 Not only does this make things more comfortable, but the current GP will also have a greater understanding of your needs and health history.

 Home care has mental benefits for a lot of people, especially those in the early stage of dementia.
 A familiar surrounding can provide comfort and reduce confusion.